mmore500/game-of-it/day-3/README.md

   clock.tick(60)
 ```

-If we want to switch between two tracks (maybe on different levels, in different game modes, or between the title and gameplay screens) we use `itertools.cycle` to change out the currently playing track for an alternate on a keypress.
+If we want to switch between two tracks (maybe on different levels, in different game modes, or between the title and game play screens) we use `itertools.cycle` to change out the currently playing track for an alternate on a keypress.

 ```python3
 import sys